v1becheck/natours/README.md

 --------------

--CRUD operations with MongoDB on the Atlas platform.<br>
+-CRUD operations with MongoDB on the Atlas platform (in the cloud).<br>
 -RESTful API design with advanced features (filtering, sorting, aliasing, pagination).<br> -Server-side website rendering (HTML) with Pug templates.<br>
 -MongoDB: geospatial queries, aggregation pipeline, and operators.<br>